Facilities and Features of The Ojo

 The cabin is available for rent to anyone on a daily basis year round.
 Some cabin guests stay multi-days.
 The cabin comfortably accommodates two adults, with one queen bed, 12V electricity, Thetford 'Curve' RV toilet, shower and heat.

-• Overnight group rates will include the cabin whether the group uses it or not.
+• Overnight group rates include the cabin.

 There is a 26-foot ceremonial tipi situated in a lovely cottonwood/meadow setting.
 Groups would be expected to clear with Glenna how the tipi would be used.

 Our Ceremonial Fire Circle was built by a Council group in the summer of 2016.
 This amazing place is the spot for dialog, discussions with intent, or special ceremonial needs.
 Many people can be in Council here at once and soak up the energy of this place.